 - Wait for the cast iron pan to turn hot before you begin to add in sweet potatoes.
 Give it a few minutes to sit so it develops a brown crust that gives the hash texture.
 I left sweet potatoes on the skillet for 3 minutes on medium heat.

 - Stir sweet potatoes and cook until it begins to turn soft.
-Add chopped onions, bell peppers, smoked paprika, salt and pepper.
+Add chopped onions, bell peppers, smoked paprika, garlic powder, salt and pepper.

 - Stir everything together.
 Allow vegetables to cook for few minutes, we want the vegetables to cook but still retain it’s crunch.